rahulmranga/jobsearch-gapps/README.md

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Make sure you have pip and npm installed!
+Note: Make sure you have pip and npm installed!

+Instructions:

-Create a [postgres](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) db called "jobpostings" and a table named "listings"
+### Create a [postgres](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) db called "jobpostings" and a table named "listings"

 ### Then run the following (In Order)